Advice and information for those caring for a disabled family/whānau member

 There are several organisations that can support you:

 The Health and Disability Commissioner (HDC) enforces the Health and Disability Consumers Code of Rights and provides an independent health and disability advocacy service.
 An advocate assists by listening to your complaint, giving you information about your rights and options for resolution, then supporting your option.
+They have a nationwide list of free advocates.
+You can contact them on:

 Community Law provides legal advice, legal assistance and representation, legal information, legal education and law reform activities.
 The website has free legal information, factsheets, guides and contact details for local community law centres throughout New Zealand.

-YouthLaw Tino Rangatiratanga Taitamariki is a community law centre for children and young people nationwide.
+YouthLaw (Tino Rangatiratanga Taitamariki) is a community law centre for children and young people nationwide.
 They provide free legal services to anyone aged under 25 who is unable to access legal help elsewhere, or those acting on their behalf.

 The purpose of the Human Rights Commission is to promote and protect the human rights of all people in Aotearoa New Zealand.
 They facilitate resolution of disputes about discrimination.